jetbrains-academy/scala-tutorial/Terms and Types/Primitive Expressions/task.md

  Every non-trivial programming language provides:

-  - primitive expressions representing the simplest elements ;
+  - primitive expressions representing the simplest elements;
-  - ways to *combine* expressions ;
+  - ways to *combine* expressions;
   - ways to *abstract* expressions, which introduce a name for an expression by which it can then be referred to.

  ## Primitive Expressions